 The kids have been to the Springfield Museum including the Dr. Seuss Museum several times.
 We visit about once a year as it’s one of many museums passes our local library offers for free to be checked out.
 This means admission for our entire family is free.
 Check out your local library and ask if they offer free museum passes.
 It’s a great way to save on family entertainment or stay-cations.

 We arrived just before 10 am and headed to the main building to check-in and get our bracelets and timed tickets for The Dr.Seuss Museum.
 They had 10 am tickets available and we figured that’s when it would be the quietest and it was.
 There’s a red pathway around the museum that you can follow to take you around the museum, but we have never done this because our kids always want to lead the way.

-Outside the Dr Seuss Museum is a courtyard that has several Dr Seuss Character themed statues.
+Outside the Dr, Seuss Museum is a courtyard that has several Dr. Seuss Character themed statues.

 The science museum is small but full of a lot of interesting and kid-friendly displays.
 When you walk downstairs you will enter an area with stuffed animals as well as live reptiles and turtle tanks.
-There’s also a small aquarium with a couple of handful of tanks.
+There’s also a small aquarium with a couple of handfuls of tanks.
 There’s a Dinosaur room with a life-size replica and a footprint mild kids can sit/lay in.
 There’s a small Indian display with spearheads and an Indian hut kids can crawl into.

 There’s also a room that has a huge animal display all stuffed/preserved including a real elephant.
-Honestly, we have yet to make it through this entire museum there’s always so much to see and usually a special exhibit
+Honestly, we have yet to make it through this entire museum there’s always so much to see, and usually a special exhibit

 The Michele and Donald D’Amour Museum of Fine Arts and The George Walter Vincent Smith Art Museum